Fiveable

 • "In repeated random sampling with the same sample size, approximately C% of confidence intervals created will capture the population proportion of (CONTEXT)."

-When interpreting a confidence interval for a population proportion, there are three things necessary to receive full credit: confidence level, context, and reference to true population proportion.
+When interpreting a confidence interval for a population proportion, there are four things necessary to receive full credit: confidence level, context, reference to true population proportion, and reference to the sample and the population it represents.

 (1) Confidence Level